An Impressive Circle of Friends

 In the first 48 hours after my diagnosis, my wife and I decided to be very public with our situation.
 We chose to be open, honest and authentic with all our friends, family and community of faith.
 My wife discovered Caring Bridge just as my treatments began.
 She is an introvert, so it was terrifying for her to press the “post” button on each blog entry, but something inside kept prompting her to post every day until the day I rang the survivor’s bell at the end of the hospital hallway.
 She then kept posting regularly for a full year.

 Letting People Help

-Everyone is different, so I’m not recommending that people do what we did, but experience informs us that having a community of people—praying, encouraging and helping—is vital to surviving the ordeal.
+Everyone is different, so I’m not recommending that people do what we did, but experience informs us that having a community of people—a circle of friends praying, encouraging and helping—is vital to surviving the ordeal.
 My wife and I are both followers of Jesus and people of a similar mindset are often referred to as the “body of Christ.”
 The body has many parts, and each one is essential even if very different from the others.
 We accept each other just as we are and depend on each other.
 Another word picture for this body of believers is “Jesus with skin on him.”